sweetrdf/rdfInterface/EasyRdfReadme.md

   Leaving no hope for quads and no hope for the [RDF-star](https://w3c.github.io/rdf-star/).\
   RdfInterface natively supports quads and can be easily extended to RDF-star (in fact [simpleRdf](https://github.com/sweetrdf/simpleRdf/) and [quickRdf](https://github.com/sweetrdf/quickRdf) can already handle quads having quads as subjects and/or objects, just I'm not aware of any PHP RDF parser able to parse/serialize RDF-star).

+## Things you can easily do with EasyRdf but you can't with rdfInterface

+* High-level classes for most common RDF structures like collections and containers.\
+* Automatic mapping of RDF date/time literals to PHP date/time objects.\
+  Maybe someone at some point will provide a `rdfInterface\Literal` implementation capable of doing that (it's not a rocket science) but here and now there is no such implementation available.